Zurc/lasaldelavida/episodio5-learning.md

 ### 9 Mar 2020

-ANGULAR ERROR: "Identifier 'image' (whatever) is not defined. '{ value: string; }' does not contain such a memberng(0)"
+ANGULAR ERROR: "Identifier 'image' (whatever) is not defined. '{ value: string; }' does not contain such a member ng(0)"

-normally, that compiler error disappear if instead of trying to read `.image` as a property of an object you use `['image']` instead...
+This is an angular template error, normally, that compiler error disappear if instead of trying to read `.image` as a property of an object you use `['image']` instead...

 ### 5 Mar 2020